Ask James S. Woodward why he became a cabinetmaker and he'll say jokingly, "I had to eat."

 The Woodwards -- first James, then sons Jack, 47, and David, 35 -- got into the business because they believe they can breathe life into any piece of furniture they touch.

-Their craft, said James Woodward, has yielded hundreds of "nice pieces of furniture."
+Their craft, said Mr. Woodward, has yielded hundreds of "nice pieces of furniture."

-"We use mahoganies and walnuts, things that were the most predominant woods in the older pieces we are trying to reproduce," said David Woodward, as ran his hand over the smooth surface of a cherry lowboy in the showroom.
+"We use mahoganies and walnuts, things that were the most predominant woods in the older pieces we are trying to reproduce," said David, as ran his hand over the smooth surface of a cherry lowboy in the showroom.
 "We try to produce quality work, without exception."

-Several of their pieces -- including a reproduction of a Chippendale-era secretary -- have been mistaken for the real thing on several occasions, James Woodward said proudly.
+Several of their pieces -- including a reproduction Chippendale secretary worth about $10,000 -- have been mistaken for the real thing, Mr. Woodward said proudly.

-While the Woodwards pride themselves on knowing their business, they said they also understand the importance of knowing their customers.
+The Woodwards pride themselves on knowing their business and understand the importance of knowing their customers.

 "We want the piece to be as authentic as possible, something that, while it is not exactly the same piece of furniture you might have found in a room 50 years ago, it is not so way out that it could not have been found in a room during that time," he said.

-"In essence, this is a service business," said James Woodward.
+"In essence, this is a service business," said Mr. Woodward.
 "We don't sell the furniture.
 People buy it."

-There is a satisfaction in knowing that one have produced quality work, David Woodward said, as he talked of the business he and his brother inherited.
+There is a satisfaction in knowing you have produced quality work, David said, as he talked of the business he and his brother inherited.
 The same pride is in his father's voice as he talks about his former trade.
-But it's no coincidence.

 "It's a peculiar thing.
-You can't teach this work," said James Woodward, pointing to various pieces of furniture in his living room.
+You can't teach this work," said Mr. Woodward, pointing to various pieces of furniture in his living room.

 "It's an art, really.
 Nobody taught Van Gogh to paint, did they?"